lesliekim1/Automated-Test-Generation-Using-LLM/README.md

 This repository contains scripts for a replication study of Meta’s LLM-based automated unit test generation method [1], evaluated on the Tests4Py benchmark [2] using Python and pytest.

-The goal of this project is to evaluate whether applying the same filtering pipeline described in Meta’s study results in similar coverage improvements on the Tests4Py dataset.
+The goal of this project is to evaluate whether applying the same filtering steps described in Meta’s study results in similar coverage improvements on the Tests4Py dataset.

 ## Installation